semji/reputationvip.github.io/_posts/2015-11-16-behat-to-the-fixture.md

 There are two main ways to write symfony2 fixtures.

-Write your entities directly in PHP :
+Write your entities directly in PHP:

 {% highlight php startinline=true %}
 class LoadUserAndBookData implements FixtureInterface